yangle293/Cancer_network_benchmarking/README.md

  - Step 2: Upload all the data and code to high-performance computing system.
  - Step 3: Install the environment of FDRnet following the guideline of `https://github.com/yangle293/FDRnet`.
  - Step 4: If using Slurm, run `sbatch sbatch_fdrnet` to run batch jobs.

+## TCGA

+We provide the data and code for nine TCGA datasets (BLCA, LUAD, LUSC, COADREAD, PRAD, HNSC,
+                 UCEC, KIPAN, BRCA) as cases studies:
+- The raw datasets were downloaded from the TCGA firehose website `https://gdac.broadinstitute.org/` and preprocessed to assign a p-value for each gene.
+- These studies can be submitted to high-performance computing platform using the same scripts in `Running_Scripts`.
+- The resulting subnetwork can be analyzed by the scripts in the `TCGA/scripts` directory.
+- You can use the `analysis_script_real.ipynb to reproduce the figures in the paper.

 ## Citing this Work